Recently, I have had an ongoing dialogue with Matt Kowalski, author of Riding Shotgun Through a Hurricane: A... More

 Kan Wong is a Talent Development and Organization Effectiveness Web Presence Manager with Marvell Semiconductors in Santa Clara.
 Prior to joining Marvell, Kan developed and managed a variety of learning and development programs during his time at Hewlett-Packard, NetApp, and Google over the past 15 years.
 Kan’s involvement with community programs started in the late 80s/early 90s when he worked as a health educator and program director with Asian American Recovery Services, and when he returned to serve on the AARS board over the past several years.
 Mr. Wong was raised in San Francisco and received his bachelor’s degree in Business Administration from San Francisco State University, and holds a MA in Education from San Jose State University.

-Jeanne Woodford is the Executive Director of Death Penalty Focus, a national non-profit organization dedicated to educating the public about the death penalty and its alternatives.
-She has more than 30 years experience in corrections and law enforcement as an administrator, author, and public speaker.
+Jeanne Woodford has more than 30 years experience in corrections and law enforcement as an administrator, author, and public speaker.
+Her leadership has included service as the Undersecretary and Director of the California Department of Corrections and Rehabilitation (CDCR), as the Warden of San Quentin State Prison, and as the Executive Director of Death Penalty Focus, a national non-profit organization dedicated to educating the public about the death penalty and its alternatives.
 Ms. Woodford graduated from Sonoma State University with a B.A. in Criminal Justice.
 In addition to serving on the board of HealthRIGHT 360, Ms. Woodford serves on the board of the Prison Industries Authority.